vibhutisharma1/food4u/README.md

  - [X] User can select health tags to filter recipes
  - [x] User can view displayed recipes and different meal types (breakfast, lunch, dinner) based on time of day
  - [ ] User is able to add meals to Meal Plan
+ - [ ] User gets persoanlized calorie and macro calculation
- - [ ] User sees calorie and macro nutrient goal
+ - [ ] User gets a visual representation of calorie and macro nutrient goal
  - [ ] User can view their favorite meals in their profile
- - [ ] User can visually see calorie and macro addition
+ - [ ] User can share their favorite recipe to Instagram and Facebook
+ - [ ] User can edit their profile to change preferences

 **Optional Nice-to-have Stories**